dgoldman0/gopherAI/README.md

 A really great option would be to integrate a server-client system into Obsidian.

 Obsidian is a WYSIWYG editor for markdown.
 It's an easy to use and very powerful system.
 With Obsidian integration, people would be able to quickly launch information repositories.
+An Obsidian vault of thoughts and ideas could quickly become a whole information space that people could search through, and query using interactive items or just the built in inquiry operation.

 ## Contribute